Federal Reserve Bank of Minneapolis

 The life of a Minneapolis Fed bank examiner in early decades was mostly spent on the road.
 In the Ninth District, there was a lot of distance to cover on primitive roads.
 In 1922, five examiners traveled 45,521 miles in the course of 152 examinations.
 One examiner said the job was probably best for young and single people.

 Compared to their predecessors, Minneapolis Fed bank examiners of today are on the road less thanks to modern telecommunications technology.
-In fact, during the COVID-19 pandemic, which is ongoing as of early 2022, bank examinations are performed "100 percent off-site."
+In fact, during the COVID-19 pandemic, bank examinations were performed "100 percent off-site;" onsite examinations resumed in mid-2022.

 Technology and the delivery of financial services